-All PaPs on SNCF-Réseau sections are published as Flex PaPs.
+All PaPs on SNCF Réseau sections are published as Flex PaPs.
 Flexibility is offered via optional stops where possible, and/or by giving the applicant the possibility to request minor changes to the published PaP timetable, for which the feasibility will be studied by the IM.
-Border times should be respected in all cases.
+Border time should be respected in all cases.

-The PaPs are also all published for 365 days, for technical reasons only.
-The regime of the PaP can be found in the notes of the PaP in PCS, or in the PaP catalogue, published on the RFC NSM website (http://www.rfc-northsea-med.eu/en/pages/capacity).
-For days for which the PaP has not been constructed, a tailor made offer will be drafted as close as possible to the published PaP timetable.
+The PaPs are also published for 365 days for technical reasons only.
+The regime of the PaP can be found in the notes of the PaPs in PCS and in the PaP catalogue published on the Corridor's website.
+For days for which a PaP has not been allocated, the applicant has to make a new request (a demande tardive au service - DTS), taking into consideration the reason why the path couldn't be allocated.

-In addition, in the weeks following the publication, a detailed description on the days for which the PaP is at risk of being in conflict with TCRs will be provided.
-These days can be requested as a PaP, but there is a high probability that a variant to the PaP timetable will have to be offered.
+In addition, in the weeks following the publication, an information on the days for which the PaPs have a risk of being in conflict with TCRs will be provided.
+These days can be requested as a PaP, but there is a high probability that no path will be allocated for these requests.